jeffmcutter/cf_shortcuts/cfssh/doc-tools/HEAD.md

 Different transport mechanisms are now supported and can be selected by updating the .config file.
 By default, Ansible is used since it can work in parallel and is included by default on a CloudForms appliance.
 Alternatively, if installed and selected, Parallel SSH can be used and is faster opening connections than Ansible.

+**Note that this program can enable you to do things faster, including mistakes, use at your own risk.**

 # Command Descriptions:

 cfssh (SSH to each host in group and run provided commands)